fanyangCS/fanyangcs.github.io/_posts/2026-9-1-observability.md

 As generation becomes cheaper, trying another implementation is (or soon will be) no longer the hard part.
 Understanding the result may become the bottleneck.

 Execution alone does not teach much.
 An agent must connect an action to its consequences, separate correlation from cause, and gather evidence strong enough to guide the next decision.
-Otherwise, a thousand experiments produce a thousand benchmark rows, not better systems judgment.
+Otherwise, a thousand experiments produce a thousand benchmark rows, not better system judgment.

 This makes observability central in the AI era.
 It is of course still useful for debugging failures.
 But for an agent, or for a human working with one, it also becomes the feedback interface to the real system.
 It turns execution into grounded evidence.

-This does not mean experience is the only constraint on AI progress.
-It means that systems agents need an experience-and-feedback loop, and the quality of that loop limits what they can learn.
+This means that systems agents, in addition to creating an experience-and-feedback loop, relies on observability to ensure the quality of the loop.
 If the feedback is incomplete, delayed, or distorted, the agent will learn the same blind spots.

 ## Which Old Problems Get Harder, and Which Get Easier?